hyperledger/indy-node/docs/requests.md

         - `reqId` (integer):
             Unique ID number of the request with transaction.

 - `txnMetadata` (dict):

     Metadata attached to the transaction.

-         - `version` (integer):
-            Transaction version to be able to evolve `txnMetadata`.
-            The content of `txnMetadata` may depend on the version.

     - `txnTime` (integer as POSIX timestamp):
         The time when transaction was written to the Ledger as POSIX timestamp.

     - `seqNo` (integer):
         A unique sequence number of the transaction on Ledger

     - `txnId` (string):
         Txn ID as State Trie key (address or descriptive data).
 It must be unique within the ledger.

 - `reqSignature` (dict):